primer3-org/primer3/README.txt

 temperatures.
 Use tag PRIMER_DIVALENT_CONC to specify the concentration of divalent cations (in this case you also should use tag PRIMER_DNTP_CONC).

+PRIMER_MIN_THREE_PRIME_DISTANCE (int, default 0)

+Minimum number of base pairs between the 3' ends of any two left or ny two right primers when returning num_return primer pairs.
+The objective is get 'truly different' primer pairs.

+Primers that end at e.g.  30 and 31 have a three-prime distance of 1.

+0 indicates a primer pair is ok if it has not already appeared in the output list (default behavior and behavior in previous releases).
+This is the most liberal behavior.

+n > 0 indicates that a primer pair is ok if:

+NOT(3' end of left primer closer than n to the 3' end a left primer in an existing pair)

+AND

+NOT(3' end of right primer closer than n to the 3' end of right primer in an existing pair)

 PRIMER_DIVALENT_CONC (float, default 0.0 mM)

 The millimolar concentration of divalent salt cations (usually MgCl^(2+)) in